brianberns/ConUom/README.md

 ```csharp
 var m = new Unit("Length", "m");
 ```
-We can then derive new units by scaling existing units up or down.
+We can then derive new units in terms of existing units.
 For example, a centimeter is 1/100<sup>th</sup> of a meter:
 ```csharp
 var cm = 0.01m * m;
 ```
 Note that the `m` at the end of `0.01m` indicates a fixed-point decimal literal (rather than floating-point).
-We use exact decimals to avoid rounding errors.
+We use exact values to avoid rounding errors.

 We can convert from metric to U.S. units by defining the inch as exactly 2.54 centimeters:
 ```csharp